csongradyp/BadgeR/JSON.md

 #### 2.3.
 Relations ####

 There is an option to create composite achievements with multiple triggers with different types.
-The composite achievements have a special **"relation"** section where you can add the relation between the trigger types.
+The composite achievements have a special **"relation"** property where you can add the relation between the trigger types.
 Allowed operators are **&** (and), **|** (or) and simple brackets **(** and **)**.
 Make sure to use brackets for proper precedence evaluation.

 Examples: